 Personal Injury Passenger Claims In Multiple Car Accidents

-If you are a passenger in a multiple car accident or a “pile up” accident, you may recover from multiple drivers.
+If you are a passenger in a multiple car accident or a “pile-up” accident, you may recover from multiple drivers.
 For example, suppose your vehicle rear-ends the vehicle in front of you.
 Then, the vehicle behind you rear-ends the vehicle in which you are traveling.
 Most likely, your injuries from the accident will be a result of both the first and the second collision.
 Your personal injury lawyer will negotiate with the insurance companies for both your driver and the driver who hit you.
 Your driver is responsible for a failure to maintain a safe stopping distance from the vehicle ahead.
 The driver behind you is responsible for the same, as in most rear-end auto accidents.
-Typically, the two insurance companies will agree upon a percentage of your injuries for which that each insurance company is responsible.
+Typically, the two insurance companies will agree upon a percentage of your injuries for which each insurance company is responsible.
 Your personal injury lawyer will negotiate a settlement with each insurance company, or file suit in the alternative.

 Speak With A Charlotte Personal Injury Lawyer